Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

 ### 2025 6-3 Fixed peas
   Peas now disappear on contact.
 Fixed zombies not dying.
 Tried to make it so the peashooters only shoot when there is a zombie.

+  (at home)
+  Unsuccessful at trying to get the peas to shoot, but added some things that may be helpful for discussion